JieyuWu/ToyotaMod/Toyota-Lexus.md

 Control over the gas and brakes.

+### TSS2 Vehicles

+openpilot handles longitudinal control for these vehicles without any additional modifications.
+AEB and blindspot warning will continue to function as they did on the original vehicle.

-### DSU
+### TSSP Vehicles

 The Driver Support Unit is what controls AEB and longitudinal on TSSP cars.
 This unit must be unplugged to give openpilot control, although this removes AEB.
-[SDSU](https://github.com/wocsor/panda/tree/smart_dsu) solves this problem, by passing through the correct AEB messages while allowing openpilot to control longitudinal.
+Users are strongly discouraged from disconnecting their DSU and abandoning AEB.
+Instead, a [SDSU](https://github.com/commaai/openpilot/wiki/Toyota-Lexus#sdsu-smartdsusmarteneddsu) solves this problem, by passing through the correct AEB messages while allowing openpilot to control longitudinal.

 # Community Features